Factsheet - Tobacco vending machines

 How does the tobacco retailer notification scheme affect tobacco vending machines?

-Where can tobacco or e-cigarette vending machines be placed?
+Where can tobacco vending machines be placed?

 Vending machines can only be placed in a bar or gaming machine area of a hotel, club or casino restricted to over 18 years old.
 There are no exemptions for staff amenity areas.

-How many tobacco or e-cigarette vending machines are allowed?
+How many tobacco vending machines are allowed?

-The operation of tobacco or e-cigarette vending machines must be controlled by members of staff.
+The operation of tobacco vending machines must be controlled by members of staff.
 This means that only members of staff of the hotel, club or casino can control the operation of the vending machine by either of the following methods:

 • activation by remote control or some other means, or